-Around 40 RTI activists in the country have been killed in recent years, several of them after the Whistleblowers Protection Act was passed.
-Satarupa Sen Bhattacharya explores why the said law has been unable to achieve its stated end.
+Around 40 RTI activists in the country have been killed in recent years, several of them after the passage of the Whistleblowers Protection Act.
+Satarupa Sen Bhattacharya explores why the latter law has been unable to achieve its stated objective.

 While researching suicide data published by the NCRB,